Creating process flows

 Create a process flow.

-To run multiple system flow instances in parallel, go to tab Process flows and check the Multiple running instances box.
+To run multiple system flow instances in parallel, go to the tab Process flows and select the checkbox Multiple running instances.

 System flow schedule